Albuquerque International Balloon Fiesta: Location

 Balloon Fiesta Park, from which the balloons are launched, is located on the northern edge of the city.
 The park is a multi-use field and is home to many other events throughout the year.
 In 2005, the Anderson-Abruzzo Albuquerque International Balloon Museum was opened on the grounds.
 The museum is dedicated to the history, science, sport, and art of ballooning and other innovative forms of flight.

 Organization

-The Balloon Fiesta is organized by Albuquerque International Balloon Fiesta, Inc- a 501(c)(3) non-profit organization.
+The Balloon Fiesta is organized by Albuquerque International Balloon Fiesta, Inc., a 501(c)(3) non-profit organization.

 Trademark

 Albuquerque International Balloon Fiesta, Inc owns the trademark for the name "Balloon Fiesta".

+Incidents

 2004 radio tower collision

 On October 9, 2004, while landing, a Smokey Bear imaged balloon collided with, and became entangled in, one of KKOB's radio transmitter towers.
 The three passengers were able to climb out of the basket onto the tower.
 However, the tower was energized and could have led to electrocution once the passengers set foot on ground, so KKOB shut down its transmitter following the accident in order to enable them to climb down to safety.
 This accident was recorded by several local television stations, and the footage has become a standard story on a number of televised reality programs which deal with "caught on camera" incidents.